Staff & Board

 - Program Coordinator: Aamer Ahmed ([email protected]) - he/him

-- Artist Development Producer: Harriet Devlin ([email protected]) - she/her
+- Artist Development Manager: Harriet Devlin ([email protected]) - she/her

-- Production & Operations Manager: Sasha Catalano ([email protected]) - she/her
+- Head of Production & Operations: Sasha Catalano ([email protected]) - she/her

 - Finance & Administrative Manager: Mark Griffiths ([email protected]) - he/him